a-lurker/a-lurker.github.io/docs/mqtt.md

 |shellyplusht|Temperature & humidity sensor with display|
 |shellyplusuni|solid state relays with potential free contacts, pulse counter, analog and 2 digital i/ps|

 Not on the list above?
 A generic device is created.
-Newly discovered Shelly devicesare automatically placed in the "Shellies room".
+Newly discovered Shelly devices are automatically placed in the "Shellies room".
 Gen 3 devices need the "Generic status update over MQTT" checkbox to be checked in the MQTT settings.

 List of [Shellies](https://www.openhab.org/addons/bindings/shelly/#supported-devices)